Join us for Day 2 of 2023 NYWIFT Creative Workforce STEM Summit with “Women in the Sci-Fi Director’s Chair.”

 Case Study: Short and Long-Form STEM Programming

 Join us for an intimate look at how Series Creator Ntokozo Mbuli (Vutha) created a 13-part scripted series for South African television that offers a dramatic look at medical issues faced by the South African people, set inside the political context of the healthcare industry and its cast of characters.
-In juxtaposition, we will hear from Guggenheim Fellow and Creative Capital recipient William Cabarello, with his unique documentary-style short-form animation that plays homage to his father’s struggle with diabetes and his last acts before his kidneys fail him.
+In juxtaposition, we will hear from Guggenheim Fellow and Creative Capital recipient William Caballero, with his unique documentary-style short-form animation that plays homage to his father’s struggle with diabetes and his last acts before his kidneys fail him.
+Also including Director Annetta Marion and her work on the award winning documentary, Still: A Michael J. Fox Movie.
 These uniquely heartfelt and passionate portraits exemplify art reflecting life, and make us feel how our health is at the core of our personal identities.
-Both creators will discuss how they were able to secure funding for STEM programming and maintain creative direction while pushing the limits of their story to connect directly to audiences.
+These creators will discuss how they were able to secure funding for STEM programming and maintain creative direction while pushing the limits of their story to connect directly to audiences.

 William D. Caballero is a Los Angeles-based filmmaker, writer, Guggenheim Fellow, and Creative Capital Awardee.
 Born in Coney Island, New York and raised in North Carolina, Caballero obtained the Bill Gates Millennium Scholarship in 2001, and returned to New York City where he graduated from Pratt Institute and New York University, graduating Magna Cum Laude and Cum Laude, respectively.